Khangnguyen04/seattle-crime-data/README.md

 * You can also identify time patterns to see when these crimes frequently occur in these areas to increase patrol.

 ### Analysis 5 Results

       MCPP (Micro Community Policing Plans) program includes regularly police-monitored cities in Seattle and promotes a safer community for each one included.
 Since its establishment in 2015, have offenses reported increased since its implementation?

       Offenses reported have increased since the MCPP was implemented, despite only 8 years it has been in place.
 Avg. offenses per year, min offenses per year, and max offenses per year have all increased after the MCPP was implemented

-      Based on this data, MCPP has been successful in reporting more crimes!
+      Based on this data, MCPP has either been successful in reporting more crimes, or crime rates have actually increased in Seattle.

   ![image](https://github.com/Khangnguyen04/seattle-crime-data/assets/131831732/7ab1e98d-29c3-4765-825b-9a96e4f554e9)